farhanhasindipro25/farhanhasindipro25/README.md

-# Hello World, Welcome to my Avant Garde!👋
+# Hello there, I am Farhan Hasin Dipro!👋

-I am Farhan Hasin Dipro, a Software Engineer with over 2.5+ years of experience currently working @ Manush Technologies.
+I am a Software Engineer with over 2.5+ years of experience currently working @ Manush Technologies.
 I am always looking forward to driving growth with heart as an end-to-end UX focused Product Engineer, as I work on high-end SaaS applications.

-### Checkout my Engineering Timeline: (https://tinyurl.com/473vcc79)

 - 🔭 I’m currently enjoying the full stack process
 - 👯 I’m currently striving to bring my dream project to life
 - 🚀 I’m looking forward to make the most perfect day in the life of a software engineer video.